Themes and trends for global payments 2023/24

 Buy Now Pay Later

-BNPL has become increasingly popular with millennial customers and where it was once a service provided for larger ticket items consumers are able to deploy this service for all sorts of purchases.
-The cost of living has increased the use of these services but because of rising interest rates and reduced liquidity smaller companies are struggling to compete with larger competitors and solution providers that can easily redeploy cash and already we are seeing some consolidation in the industry which will likely continue in 2024.
+BNPL has become increasingly popular with millennial customers and where it was once a service provided for larger ticket items consumers are now able to deploy this service for all sorts of purchases.
+The post pandemic world and the cost of living has increased the use of these services, but because of rising interest rates and reduced liquidity, smaller companies are struggling to compete with larger solution providers (that can easily redeploy cash) and already we are seeing some consolidation in the industry which will likely continue in 2024 .Buy Now, Pay Later (BNPL) is projected to be the world’s fastest-growing payment method in coming years as e-commerce payment preferences continue to shift away from cash and credit cards towards alternative payment options; in some countries it already is.

 Significant growth in other alternative payment methods